Finding Small Complete Subgraphs Efficiently: A Simple Hybrid Algorithm for Listing All Triangles

 \section{A Simple Hybrid Algorithm for Listing All Triangles}

 In this section we present a new algorithm for listing all triangles.
 While its general idea is not new, the specific hybrid data structure therein does not appear to have been previously considered.
 Using both an adjacency list representation and an adjacency matrix representation of the graph yields a very time-efficient neighborhood merge (intersection) procedure.
 Let $V=\{1,2,\ldots,n\}$ and let $M$ be the adjacency matrix of $G$.
 A triangle $ijk$ with $i<j<k$ is reported when edge $ij$ is processed, and so each triangle is reported exactly once.
 For each edge $ij$, the algorithm scans the adjacency list of the endpoint of lower degree (among $i$ and $j$) and for each neighbor it checks for the needed entry in the adjacency matrix $M$ corresponding to the third triangle edge.
+In the pseudocode below, $ADJ(v)$ denotes the adjacency list of vertex $v$.

 We subsequently show that the algorithm runs in time $O(m \alpha)$.
 Whereas the space used is quadratic, the hybrid algorithm appears to win by running time and simplicity.
 In particular, no additional data structures nor hashing are used, no sorting (by degree or otherwise) and no doubly linked lists are needed, etc. Similar algorithms that use hashing in order to run in linear space are $6$ to $8$ times slower than their ``unoptimized'' counterparts on most graphs with about $5 \times 10^6$ vertices in the study in~\cite{Sch07,SW05}. ``The two algorithms \emph{edge-iterator-hashed} and \emph{forward-hashed}, which use hashed data structures for every node, perform badly'' on such graphs, the authors write~\cite[p.~8]{SW05}.